index

 Prosecco:

-RECOMMENDED CONSUMPTION OF PROSECCO AND SPUMANTE
+CONSUMPTION RECOMMENDATION FOR PROSECCO AND SPUMANTE

 DRINKING TEMPERATURE

-POURING THE GLASS CORRECTLY
+HOW TO POUR THE GLASS CORRECTLY

 STORAGE OF SPARKLING WINES

-Storing sparkling wines requires special attention to maintain their quality.
+The storage of sparkling wines requires special attention to maintain their quality.

 • Stability: The storage environment should be quiet and vibration-free to avoid the bottles being moved during storage and the wine coming into contact with the air.